All Episodes

 More than the interests.

-More more sorry, m more than the interests.
+Sorry, more than the interests.

-The left's hatred of hereditary lords and the left's hatred of farmers.
+I've always found it fascinating the left's hatred of hereditary lords and the left's hatred of farmers because they represent memory.

-They are the people genuinely attached to the land, and therefore the natural source of healthy, natural nationalism.
+They are the people genuinely attached to the land and therefore the natural source of healthy, natural nationalism.

-And that's why the minute they're in power, they start sort of finding ways to stab them, be it in the Blair years trying to sort of get rid of more and more hereditary lords and uh that kind of thing, but also killing farmers with regulations, and now the inheritance tax.
+And that's why the minute they're in power, they start sort of finding ways to stab them, be it in the Blair years trying to sort of get rid of more and more hereditary lords and that kind of thing, but also killing farmers with regulations and now the inheritance tax.

 So it's a war on memory and identity that they're engaged in.

-Oh yes.
+Oh, yes.

 And they've identified the target correctly.

-It's it's religion and the landed population.
+It's religion and the landed population.

 These are their two enemies.